 Some of the links in this post may be affiliate links.

 Growing fresh ginger indoors is super easy!
-Many people are so shocked when I tell them that I grow my own ginger at home.
-Keep reading and I will show you step by step how to grow ginger indoors.
+Many people are so shocked when I tell them that I grow and harvest my own ginger at home.
+Keep reading and I will show you step by step how to grow a ton of ginger indoors.

 You will be shocked and amazed at how much ginger you can harvest at home, and all in less than a year’s time from planting to harvest!

 Not only that, I will also show you how you can preserve your fresh ginger so you can use it for months on end and not have to run out to the grocery store every time you need it!

 You will have fresh ginger at your disposal, and it will be even better than what you buy at the grocery store!